jas-tang/flask_4_databases_mysql_vm/README.md

 # MySQL Setup on Azure VM

 I initially set up the VM server on Azure with minimal settings to lower cost.
+If I have time, I will try replicating this in GCP.
 The following is what it looks like.
 ![](https://github.com/jas-tang/flask_4_databases_mysql_vm/blob/main/images/azure1.JPG)

 This is my VM server setup